sixrobin/RSLib_Unity/README.md

 Please keep in mind that some of this stuff has been made a while ago, or initially for specific needs, or even for pure personal training purpose: some better working codes, even Unity packages, may already exist and do a better job at what some of my tools tend to do.

+### This library needs to be cloned alongside https://github.com/sixrobin/RSLib_CSharp to work!

 ## Scripts folders content
 - **A\*:** generic A* pathfinding implementation, with some demo scripts and scene.
 - **Audio:** audio management system, working with ScriptableObjects.
-- **Collections:** FixedSizedConcurrentQueue, Heap, Loop and WeightedList (for probability stuff).
 - **ColorPicker:** UI color wheel and script to click on a color to select it.
 - **Data:** ScriptableObjects containing data, such as integers, floats, strings, layer masks, etc.
 - **Disabled:** custom script to reproduce Odin Inspector's ReadOnly attribute.
 - **Encryption:** Rjindeal encryption implementation.
 - **Localization:** custom localization implementation working with .csv files.
-- **Maths:** lots of math functions (geometry, algebra, BowyerWatson triangulation, easing curves, etc.).
+- **Maths:** maths functions (BowyerWatson triangulation, bullet aim prediction, etc.).
 - **Noise:** scripts related to noise functions or textures generation.
 - **Optionals:** bound between a bool and another value, to make some fields optional to the users.
 - **UI:** user interface related scripts.